Evantilton/movie-sagas-master/README.md

 run client

 ## Usage
-Follow the steps on each page to submit your comments!
+Peruse the page and click on the image to see more!

 ## Built With
 react react-redux html jsx css bootstrap react-rain-animation